binbashar/le-ref-architecture-doc/README.md

     - It currently uses the `make docs-deploy-gh` cmd which could be locally executed if needed too.

 ### TODO
-1. Several sections needs completion or update.
+- Several sections needs completion or update.
-2. Add figures caption and its sources cross doc.